 Class 2: Nerikiri dough making

-- Class on how to handle the nerikiri dough,
+- Learn how to handle nerikiri:

-- Wrapping the Anko
+- Wrapping the anko, bean paste

-Class 3 to 6: Seasonal Nerikiri Motifs
+Classes 3 to 6: Seasonal Nerikiri Motifs

-Maximum of 2 people
+Maximum of 2 people.

 All classes are held in a private residence.
 It’s a 5-minute walk from Fudomae Station (Metro -Mita line or Nanboku line) and a 10-minute walk from Meguro Station (JR Yamanote Line).
 The exact location and address of the said residence will be given upon the confirmation of your attendance.